jrroosevelt/VS2PCG/Card clarifications A-F.md

 A: No. The "Starting Main Character Required" restriction on the card is a deck building requirement which applies to the side piles as well.
 Even if Dust starts in a side pile, the starting MC must be a Mutant Resistance MC.

 ^Source: [^Discord ^Post](https://discord.com/channels/306874195051020288/768614566594478080/783103861811314709)

+# D'Vorah
+^CardNumber: ^MKE-043

+*Set: Mortal Kombat 11*

+You can use any marker to represent your D'Vorah token.
+For example, a bead, a coint, or a hand-drawn picture of D'Vorah.

+^(Source: Rule Insert)

 # Eddie Brock
 ^CardNumber: ^VER-008